AbsorbingChaos/stacks101-com/content/stx-mining/faq/_index.md

 ### How much BTC is needed to mine?

+This varies depending on how much other miners are committing per block.

-The default spent by a miner is 20,000 sats per block it attempted to mine, and mainnet blocks move at the same rate as BTC blocks.
+The default spent by a miner is 20,000 sats per block attempted to mine, and mainnet blocks are created at the same rate as Bitcoin blocks.

+A [mining explorer](https://www.onstacks.com/mining) is also available from Daemon Technologies with additional information.

 -----